pingidentity-developers-experience/ping-integration-example-packages/ping_sdk-reg-authn-pkg/README.md

-# ForgeRock SDK + Terraform + PingOne Sample App Package
+# Ping SDK + Terraform + PingOne Sample App Package

 ## Use Case

 ![Use Case Diagram](./diagram.jpeg)

-This integration package combines Terraform, PingOne, and the ForgeRock SDK to demonstrate user registration and authentication.
+This integration package combines Terraform, PingOne, and the Ping SDK to demonstrate user registration and authentication.

 Terraform allows for easy and quick deployment of all platform configurations necessary to run this sample application.

 During the deployment process, Terraform will create a new PingOne environment with the PingOne SSO service enabled.
-When authentication is initiated from the sample app, the ForgeRock SDK is used to redirect the user to the authorization endpoint for the newly created OIDC application in PingOne.
+When authentication is initiated from the sample app, the Ping SDK is used to redirect the user to the authorization endpoint for the newly created OIDC application in PingOne.
 The user returns to the sample app after successful authentication, and the SDK stores their tokens in storage and displays them to the user.

 ### Registration